 North Macedonia Tourist visa

-East Timorese citizens must obtain a visa before travelling to North Macedonia.
-North Macedonia Tourist visa is required for East Timorese citizens.
+Nigerian citizens must obtain a visa before travelling to North Macedonia.
+North Macedonia Tourist visa is required for Nigerian citizens.
 With this visit visa stay is usually short with a period of 90 days.
 Applicant is not required to be present when applying for North Macedonia Tourist visa.
 A total of 5 documents are required for applying North Macedonia Tourist visa.
 You can find North Macedonia visa exemptions.

-Do you need a visa to go to North Macedonia from East Timor?
+Do you need a visa to go to North Macedonia from Nigeria?

-Yes, North Macedonia Tourist visa is required for East Timorese citizens.
-East Timorese passport holders need to apply for a tourist visa at the embassy.
+Yes, North Macedonia Tourist visa is required for Nigerian citizens.
+Nigerian passport holders need to apply for a tourist visa at the embassy.

-North Macedonia visit visa conditions for East Timorese citizens
+North Macedonia visit visa conditions for Nigerian citizens

 - Max stay: 90 days